vdataresearch/vdataresearch.github.io/outputs/cal-for-contributions/index.md

 - Lucio Pereira Mello: Battle for platform regulation in Brazil: mapping data as political strategy
 -	John Boy: Practical Rejections of Surveillance Capitalist Platforms and Their Directions
 -	Matteo Adamoli and Tiziana Piccioni: Practices of resistance in digital third spaces: critical aspects of the platformisation during the pandemic in high education
+- Milana Pisarić: Digital Surveillance State vs. Digital Privacy Rights

-**Session 2 – Theory (Aula Grande)**
+**Session 2 – Theory (Aula Grande) - Chair: Alessandro Caliandro**
 - Gianmarco Cristofari: A comparative historical account of value production inside digital platforms
 -	Adam Arvidsson: The Question of the Digital in the Anthropocene
 -	Dario Pizzul and Alessandro Caliandro: A systematic literature review of surveillance capitalism: towards an empirical research agenda
 -	Guido Anselmi: Yet another round of disruption: the imaginary of LLMs in social and legacy media

-**Session 3 - Watching the watchers (Aula E)**
-- Renée Ridgway: 1n(tr0)verted Data: how ‘geofence warrants’ engender Sensorvault subjects
-- Michele Veneziano: Monitoring public administrations to fight surveillance capitalism: Practices and imaginaries of an Italian tech watchdog
-- Milana Pisarić: Digital Surveillance State vs. Digital Privacy Rights

 **3:00 PM - 3:30 PM: Break**